atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 When selecting repositories, select at least the `nodetest` repo that you just forked.
 You can also let Atomist scan for Dockefiles in your other repos.
-Atomist will not take any action without you activing a policy - it's safe to enable the application on other repositories.
+Atomist will not take any action without first being [activated on each repository](#6-simulate-a-deployment) - it's safe to enable the application on other repositories.

 ## 4. Configure Docker Hub integration